naveedamir484/Solid-Works-Model/README.md

 # Solid Works
 <h2>This Repository contains Several 3D Model I designed using SolidWorks</h2>

-* <b>Cooling Fan </b> - this Model designed  as a single body.
+* <b>Cooling Fan </b> - This Model designed  as a single body.
-* <b>Cycle </b> - First I designed different parts saperately such as padel, seat, handel, tyres.etc and assembled them together.
+* <b>Cycle </b> - First I designed different parts separately such as padel, seat, handel, tyres.etc and assembled them together.
 * <b>CNC Machine </b> - A college project, I completed in 3 different parts and finally Assembled them and then added animation to it.

  <br>